Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Datasets and Classifiers

 \subsection{Classifiers}

 Different types of classification algorithms are used for TSC.
 Throughout the literature, the most common algorithms are: \begin{itemize} \item Logistic Regression: A linear model that estimates the probability of each class using weighted input features; it is simple, interpretable (white-box), and best suited for linearly separable time series.
-We use scikit-learn’s LogisticRegression \cite{scikit-learn} with its default L2 penalty and solver. \item Decision Trees: A non-linear, rule-based model (white-box) that recursively partitions the feature space to make decisions.
+We use scikit-learn’s LogisticRegression \citep{scikit-learn} with its default L2 penalty and solver. \item Decision Trees: A non-linear, rule-based model (white-box) that recursively partitions the feature space to make decisions.
 Capable of handling complex relationships and capturing non-linearities in time series, but prone to overfitting.
-Implemented via scikit-learn’s DecisionTreeClassifier \cite{scikit-learn} using the Gini impurity criterion and no maximum-depth constraint. \item k-Nearest Neighbour (kNN): A non-parametric method that classifies a time series based on the majority label among its closest examples in the training set.
+Implemented via scikit-learn’s DecisionTreeClassifier \citep{scikit-learn} using the Gini impurity criterion and no maximum-depth constraint. \item k-Nearest Neighbour (kNN): A non-parametric method that classifies a time series based on the majority label among its closest examples in the training set.
 It can be interpretable (white-box), but its decisions can become less transparent with higher dimensionality.
-We leverage tslearn’s KNeighborsTimeSeriesClassifier \cite{JMLR:v21:20-091}, configured with k = 5 and distance-weighted voting. \item Convolutional Neural Networks (CNN): A deep learning architecture that automatically extracts and learns hierarchical features through convolutional filters is highly effective for discovering patterns in time series data.
+We leverage tslearn’s KNeighborsTimeSeriesClassifier \citep{JMLR:v21:20-091}, configured with k = 5 and distance-weighted voting. \item Convolutional Neural Networks (CNN): A deep learning architecture that automatically extracts and learns hierarchical features through convolutional filters is highly effective for discovering patterns in time series data.
 However, it is considered a black-box due to its complex and opaque decision processes.
-Our networks are built in PyTorch \cite{paszke2019pytorchimperativestylehighperformance} consisting of three 1D convolutional layers, a global pooling layer, and a final fully-connected classification layer; trained with the Adam optimizer and cross-entropy loss. \end{itemize}
+Our networks are built in PyTorch consisting of three 1D convolutional layers, a global pooling layer, and a final fully-connected classification layer; trained with the Adam optimizer and cross-entropy loss. \item Linear Classifiers using Random Convolutional Kernels (Rocket): Generating a large number of random convolutional kernels to transform time series and then using the transformed features to train a linear classifier, has been shown to achieve state-of-the-art accuracy for TSC.
+The Rocket \citep{Rocket} method is in addition significantly faster than any other method of comparable accuracy.
+We use the RocketClassifier implemented in Sktime\citep{DBLP:journals/corr/abs-1909-07872}